-Sony's WH1000XM3 over-ear headphones are incredibly popular for travelers, and with good reason: they offer a near-perfect blend of great sound quality, battery life, and of course, active noise canceling.
-But they're expensive, and they're far from your only option in this increasingly popular field.
+Sony's WH-1000XM4 over-ear headphones are incredibly popular for travelers, and with good reason.
+They offer a near-perfect blend of great sound quality, battery life, and of course, active noise-canceling.
+Unfortunately, they're expensive, but they're far from your only option in this increasingly popular field.
 Whether you're after better comfort or just don't like the capacitive controls, some of these alternatives may be a better fit for you.

 Bose's 700-series headphones go a step above the QC35s, with better sound quality and a much sleeker design that feels incredibly comfortable on your head.
 Of course, you still get excellent noise cancellation, USB-C, and even Alexa built in.
 Consider the Bose 700 your all-over upgrade pick.

-Bang & Olufsen delivers some of the best audio around, even on its Bluetooth headphones.
-The H9i has adjustable noise canceling, dual device pairing, and the ability to selectively filter in background sounds with a quick swipe gesture.
+Bang & Olufsen delivers some of the best audio around, even with its Bluetooth headphones.
+The HX have adjustable noise canceling, dual device pairing, and the ability to selectively filter in background sounds with a quick swipe gesture.
 There's also a proximity sensor that pauses music when you're not wearing the headphones.

 Bose's QC35 headphones are possibly the only ANC cans more recognizable than Sony's.
 The QC35 IIs are compact, comfortable enough to wear all day, and use physical buttons for playback controls.
-They can also connect to two devices at once — tackling one of Sony's biggest drawbacks.
+They can also connect to two devices at once — fair warning, though: they charge over Micro-USB.

 True wireless earbuds typically don't sound as good as over-ear cans, but they're far more convenient for everyday use.
-The Jabra Elite 65t can fit in your pocket, they sound fantastic, and they even have good passive isolation that makes up for the lack of ANC.
-The only downside?
-You'll need to charge them with Micro-USB.
+The Jabra Elite 75t fit right in your pocket, last for 7.5 hours (with an extra 20.5 hours in the charging case), sound fantastic, and they even have good passive isolation that makes up for the lack of ANC.

 You have plenty of great-sounding options

 There are plenty of great noise-canceling headphones to choose from, and these days you can find something good within virtually any budget.
-The Bose 700s are an incredibly high-end, luxurious alternative to the 1000XM3s, but other headphones like the Bang & Olufsen H9i are equally great options.
+The Bose Noise Canceling Headphones 700 are an incredibly high-end, luxurious alternative to the 1000XM4s, but other headphones like the Sennheiser Momentum 3 are equally great options.